zama-ai/fhevm/docs/getting_started/write_contract/remix.md

 <figure><img src="../../.gitbook/assets/remixide.png" alt="How to install Remix IDE plugin" width="300"><figcaption>
 </figcaption></figure>

+## Configuring the Zama plugin
-After connecting to the Zama Plugin, you should click on the plugin button located on the left of the screen, and then add a Gateway URL to be able to request reencryption of ciphertexts, as shown in the picture below.
+After connecting to the Zama Plugin, follow the steps to configure it:

+ 1. Click on the plugin button located on the left of the screen
+ 2. Add a Gateway URL to be able to request reencryption of ciphertexts, as shown in the picture below.

 The default recommended Gateway URL is: `https://gateway.devnet.zama.ai`.

 <figure><img src="../../.gitbook/assets/useGateway.png" alt="How to install Remix IDE plugin" width="300"><figcaption>
 </figcaption></figure>